What is Machine Vision and Why is AI a Powerful New Tool for the Supply Chain?

 As the name suggests, AI-based MV uses AI algorithms like deep learning to perceive the environment and make decisions.

-They don’t need explicit programming and can handle complex environments and adapt to new situations.
+Hence, they don’t need explicit programming and can handle complex environments and adapt to new situations.
 They also use unstructured data to complete tasks.
-This means that they excel in environments with high variability like warehousing.
+This means that they excel in environments with high variability.
+For instance, in warehousing.

 Although they can be more complex to set up because of the computational resources and extensive data labelling required, they soon become an outstanding asset for any supply chain or warehousing operation.